openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 This takes the contents of the script and loads it into your local environment.
 This `envInit.sh` module contains the following functions:

-a) initx - This
+* initx - This
-b) clean
+* clean
-c) checkCommon
+* checkCommon
-d) buildUrl
+* buildUrl

 #### 2: `initx`

 This function's role is to:

-a) Copy the performanceData.txt to the working folder
+* Copy the performanceData.txt to the working folder
-b) Initialize the environment with the environment variables needed to run tests against VCS and CS instances in general.
+* Initialize the environment with the environment variables needed to run tests against VCS and CS instances in general.

 #### 3: `checkCommon`